openethereum/openethereum.github.io/FAQ.md

 #### Basic Operation

 ##### How do I enable pruning?
-State-trie pruning was introduced in Parity 1.1 and is considered in a beta testing stage, but is not yet considered production-ready.
-To enable it, start `parity` using `--pruning=fast` for your first sync.

-For Parity 1.2, pruning is enabled by default.
+Since Parity 1.2 state-trie pruning is enabled by default.

 ##### How do I enable tracing?
 Transaction tracing, available in Parity 1.1 and above, enables all `CALL`/`CREATE` information (i.e. "internal transactions") to be efficiently searched and filtered.
 To enable it, start `parity` using `--tracing` for your first sync.